dlang/DIPs/DIPs/1NNN-PJB.md

 * `@nodiscard` is not part of the type of any symbol it is applied to, and does not participate in name mangling.
-* `@nodiscard` does not apply to declarations inside the body of a `@nodiscard` aggregate or function declaration (that is, it does not "flow through" from outer scopes to inner ones).
+* A `@nodiscard` annotation on a function or aggregate declaration does not apply to declarations inside that function or aggregate's body (that is, `@nodiscard` does not implicitly propagate from outer scopes to inner ones).
 * `@nodiscard` has no semantic effect on declarations other than aggregate and function declarations.